-In essence, a butter lamb is a wad of butter shaped into the form of a lamb.
+In essence, a butter lamb is a wad of butter pressed into the form of a lamb.
 The thing about a butter lamb, though, is that it’s so much more than that.
 It’s a cultural artifact, a sign of material comfort, a Buffalo, New York tradition and, if you put your faith in Wikipedia, “a traditional butter sculpture accompanying the Easter meal (and a symbol of the Easter season) for many Russian, Slovenian and Polish Catholics.”
 They’ve even been immortalized on a t-shirt ( … er… the butter lambs, not the Russians, Slovenians, or Poles).

 In their own way, butter lambs are also a nice metaphor for the English language.
 On the surface, the words we speak are merely assemblages of letters that mean one thing as opposed to another.
-If you’re willing to dig deeper, though, you soon realize that words are so much more than tools to distinguish “A” from “B” or “black” from “white.”
-Words come in many shades and can thus be used to paint pictures that reflect reality or, as the purveyors of double-speak show, twisted into forms unrecognizable.
+But, if you’re willing to dig deeper, you soon realize that words are so much more than tools to distinguish “A” from “B” or “black” from “white.”
+Words come in many shades and can thus be used to paint pictures that reflect reality, or, as the purveyors of double-speak show, twisted into forms unrecognizable.
 Their histories tell the stories of their development, and their meanings and usage evolve over time like lifeforms.